jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                   ┘
 ```

+Furthermore, it is relevant to note that just like BQN operation calls each `¨` to operate on per row basis, so does the SPIR-V instruction also operate in a similar manner over subgroups.
+These semantical _suggestions_ of operational correspondence continue to appear in later examples.

-That is to say, all instructions over subgroups operate on a set of indices of subgroups.
-A more interesting example that operates on the values of the cells is a sum operation.
-A sum operation corresponds to a select function which takes a set of cells such that $c_{\langle r, col \lt \bar{s}}$.
-The expansion over the $\bar{s}$ is done automatically.
-To say we want to operate on the second row is to say:
+A more interesting example that operates _on the values_ of the cells is a sum operation.
+A sum operation corresponds to a select function which takes a set of cells such that $c_{\langle r, col \lt \bar{s} \rangle}$.
+The index generation on $col$ over the $\bar{s}$ is done automatically on SPIR-V. So, to say we want to operate on the second row is to say:

 ```
   1 ⊏ idx
 ⟨ ⟨ 1 0 ⟩ ⟨ 1 1 ⟩ ⟨ 1 2 ⟩ ⟨ 1 3 ⟩ ⟨ 1 4 ⟩ ⟨ 1 5 ⟩ ⟨ 1 6 ⟩ ⟨ 1 7 ⟩ ⟩
 ```

-Suppose the values of the cells would all be 10.
+Suppose each cell has value $10$.
 Now:

 ```
   10¨idx